In order to view this slideshow you need Flash Player 9+ support!

 - Business Assistance through Partnerships with Clarion University and The University of Pittsburgh – (Please see upcoming business seminars under “Business Assistance”)

 - Marketing & Promotion of the Redbank Valley and its Businesses.
-See this flyer for things to do, places to eat and business opportunities.
+See our printable brochure under Area Information.

 - Worked with Mackin Engineers on a Trail Town study for promoting New Bethlehem as a demonstration Trail Town for the water trail on Red Bank Creek and rails to trails.
 New Bethlehem Borough was awarded an $18,000 grant for trail town planning through the Northwest Commission and subsequently a $40,000 grant for trail development in cooperation with the Redbank Valley Trails Association.
 Trail Town Planning Presentation (PDF) Work on the portion of the trail within Borough limits was completed in 2012.
 Renaissance contributed the bike rack in the municipal lot and helped install it before the trail dedication ceremony on June 1st, 2013.
-A town center development plan will be unveiled in the near future.
+A town center development plan has been unveiled and a fundraising campaign will soon be under way.

 - Working with the Allegheny Valley Land Trust and the Redbank Valley Trails Association, which formed in May 2010, to promote trail development.
 The group is meeting on the third Monday of each even month at the New Bethlehem Presbyterian Church at 403 Penn Street at 7 PM and in odd months at the Brookville Presbyterian Church.
 New Bethlehem and AVLT were also awarded a $25,000 grant for a feasibility and planning study for the trail from Lawsonham to Brookville which was completed in July 2011.